ericstar20/ML_BasketBall_Detect/README.md

 In this project, I used Python, OpenCV, Google Colab, and LabelImg.

 ## Important Resourses
 This is my first deep learning project.
 And as we all know, Deep learning is a complicated field and as a novice like me, it's impossible to finish this project without research and tutorials.
 Therefore, I want to give a big big thanks to below resources I used.
-This project cannot be done without them!/
+This project cannot be done without them!

 Highly recommended if you are new in deep learning.